ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 ## Introduction

 Statistical Disclosure Controls are methods for checking whether data is disclosive or not.
 Regardless of how research is done, data can be inadvertently disclosive.
 For example any statistic that references a small number of people (for example, 1 or 2 people from a survey) inherently runs the risk of revealing their identity.
 The data may not directly identify individuals on its own, but in combination with enough other information it can be possible to indirectly identify people (known as jigsaw identification).
+Another common risk arises from differencing, where publishing overlapping aggregates allows suppressed values to be disclosed by subtraction.
+This can unintentionally expose small groups or individuals.

 To prevent this and maintain an ethical statistical platform, all outputs from the IDS must undergo SDC and are then checked before they are allowed to leave the platform.